 - The Paycheck Protection Program: Please note that the current application window for the Paycheck Protection Program closed on August 8, 2020.
 Provides loans via the Small Business Administration (SBA) of up to 2.5 times the borrower’s average monthly payroll costs, not to exceed $10 million, to cover payroll support, such as employee salaries, paid sick or medical leave, insurance premiums, and mortgage, rent, and utility payments.
 Following the enactment of The Paycheck Protection Program Flexibility Act (H.R.
 7010), additional flexibility has been added to the program for loan recipients.
 For example, more time to use loan funding has been added, extending the original eight-week period where entities needed to use the money to qualify for loan forgiveness to 24 weeks.
 (Read more about the changes to the law in our summary.)
 If the specific requirements of the loans are met, SBA will forgive the portion of the loans used for payroll, rent, mortgage interest, or utilities.
 Up to 100 percent of the loan is forgivable.
-While additional funds have been added to this program, it still has a capped amount of funding, so you are encouraged to apply as soon as possible.

 - Paycheck Protection Program FAQs